Calories in Whole Grain Brown Rice, Whole Grain Red Jasmine Rice & Whole Grain Black Barley Medley

 📋 Nutrition Summary

-With 220.1 calories per serving (1 Serving (142.0g)), Whole Grain Brown Rice, Whole Grain Red Jasmine Rice & Whole Grain Black Barley Medley, Whole Grain is a moderately calorie-dense food worth tracking if you're managing your intake.
+With 220.1 calories per serving (1 Serving (142.0g)), Whole Grain Brown Rice, Whole Grain Red Jasmine Rice & Whole Grain Black Barley Medley is a moderately calorie-dense food worth tracking if you're managing your intake.
 Carbohydrates are the primary energy source at 45.0g per serving (80.7% of calories), with a good 3.0g of dietary fiber.
 It contains 3.0mg of iron (17% DV), which plays a key role in oxygen transport and energy metabolism.

 🏷️ Diet & Nutrition Tags